 -Reference to bylaws or other relevant documents that will govern the group’s activities

 Students are encouraged to create new clubs and organizations in compliance with established guidelines when existing clubs do not address a particular need.
-Those interested in establishing a new club or organization should arrange to meet with the director of campus life for assistance.
+Those interested in establishing a new club or organization should arrange to meet with the director of campus life and leadership for assistance.

 The proposed club or organization must also submit to OFRC a list of officers and members for the proposed club or organization and the name of the faculty member or administrator who will serve as the moderator.